ietf-ivy-wg/network-inventory-software/draft-ietf-ivy-network-inventory-software.md

 # Software components

-Software components refer to the softwares installed on the NE, such
+Software components refer to the software installed on the NE, such
-      as operating system, software patches, BIOS, and boot loaders.
+      as operating system, software modules, BIOS, and boot loaders.

 Similar to the common inventory attributes of NEs, the common
-      attributes of software components (such as software version, patch versions, product name, and serial number) are also applicable to software components.
-For software and patch versions, the base inventory (Section 4 of {{!I-D.ietf-ivy-network-inventory-yang}})
+      attributes of software components (such as software revisions, patch revisions, product name, and serial number) are also applicable to software components.
+For software revisions and patch revisions, the base inventory (Section 4 of {{!I-D.ietf-ivy-network-inventory-yang}})
+      defines the "list" of "software-rev" and the "list" of "patch".
+For example, on a router, software components may include a routing protocol package
+      (e.g., " foo-rt-protocol-suite"), or a firmware module for a line card (e.g., " foo-lc-fw-21.5.3").

-      defines the "leaf" of "software-rev" and the "leaf-list" of "software-patch-rev".
-If more detailed installation and activation information is needed, the extension attributes of software components can be used.
+  If more detailed installation and activation
+      information is needed—such as whether a component is active, pending-reboot, or rollback-eligible, along with its install time or activation time stamp, the extension attributes of software components can be used.

 # YANG Data model for Network Inventory Software Extensions